Kaboom242/quillquest-stories/Golemheart/Narative-Bible.md

 ### Tobi – The Mischievous Street Bard / Rogue

 - Appearance: Young, handsome lad with a lute slung over his back, mismatched clothes, and a perpetual smirk.
 His eyes sparkle with mischief.
-- Skills: Music, illusions, pickpocketing, knife play, and storytelling.
+- Skills: Agility, pickpocketing, knife and dagger, and storytelling.
 Can charm crowds or distract guards with a well-timed tune.
 Or Sneaking behind distracted foes to be finished off with quick knifework.
 - Dynamic: Chaos twin with Lin, but also provides street-smart insights and emotional support through humor.
 Flirts with everyone but has deeper moments of genuine concern.
 - Speech patterns: Jokes / Flirts when comfortable, but also street-smart observations, flirtatious banter, and sincere worry for friends
 - Personality Depth: